 In order to achieve maximum muscle growth, a range of amino acids must be consumed every day.
 There are 20 amino acids.
 However, the human body can only naturally produce 12 of them.
 The others, known as essential amino acids, can therefore only be obtained through food and supplements.

-In conclusion, macronutrients are the nutrients that the body requires in large amounts and include carbohydrates, proteins and fats and micronutrients are those required in smaller amounts include vitamins, minerals and water.
+In conclusion, macronutrients are the nutrients that the body requires in large amounts and include carbohydrates, proteins and fats and micronutrients are those required in smaller amounts include vitamins and minerals.

 Individuals must manipulate their macronutrients and micronutrient intakes so that they align with their unique fitness goals.